Michael Ozner, M.D., FACC, FAHA

-Medical Director, Wellness and Prevention, Baptist Health South Florida
+Medical Director, Center for Prevention and Wellness, Baptist Health

-Clinical Associate Professor of Medicine, Florida International University Herbert Wertheim College of Medicine
+Clinical Associate Professor of Medicine, Florida International University Wertheim College of Medicine

-Biography DDr.
-Ted Feldman is extensively involved in clinical research and education in cardiovascular disease prevention.
-He serves as a director for the International Symposium on Cardiovascular Disease Prevention, one of the largest and most prestigious such meetings in the U.S. He also is director of Miami Cardiac & Vascular Institute’s Comprehensive Cardiovascular Symposium.
-Board-certified in internal medicine with a subspecialty in cardiovascular medicine, Dr. Feldman currently serves as medical director of Miami Cardiac & Vascular Institute at South Miami Hospital and is a medical director for the Center for Prevention and Wellness at Baptist Health South Florida.
-Dr. Feldman is a clinical associate professor of medicine at the FIU Herbert Wertheim College of Medicine, as well as the cardiology clerkship director and an interviewer for the medical school’s admissions committee.
-Dr. Feldman is in private practice in South Miami and is a member of the executive committee and board of directors of Heartwell LLP, a large single-specialty cardiovascular practice closely affiliated with Miami Cardiac & Vascular Institute.
+Biography Dr. Feldman is extensively involved in clinical research and education in cardiovascular disease prevention.
+He serves as a Symposium Director for the International Symposium on Cardiovascular Disease Prevention, one of the largest and most prestigious such meetings in the US.
+He also is Symposium Director of the Miami Cardiac & Vascular Institute Comprehensive Cardiovascular Symposium.
+Board-certified in internal medicine with a subspecialty in cardiovascular medicine, Dr. Feldman currently serves as Medical Director of Miami Cardiac & Vascular Institute at South Miami Hospital and is a Medical Director for the Center for Prevention and Wellness at Baptist Health South Florida.
+Dr. Feldman is a Clinical Associate Professor of Medicine at the FIU Herbert Wertheim College of Medicine as well as the Cardiology Clerkship director at FIU and an interviewer for the FIU HWCOM Admissions committee.
+Dr. Feldman is in private practice in South Miami and is a member of the Executive Committee and Board of Directors of Heartwell LLP, a large single specialty cardiovascular practice closely affiliated with Miami Cardiac & Vascular Institute.

 Arthur S. Agatston, M.D., FACC